Who are we and how does this policy apply?

 What information does Caltex collect?

 The personal information Caltex may collect about you is dependent upon your relationship with Caltex.
-The following are some examples of the types of personal information that Caltex may collect from individuals:
+The following are some examples of the types of personal information that Caltex may collect from individuals whether directly or indirectly, through a service provider or through an operator of a Caltex outlet:

 (a) In the employment context:

-- resume details - which will usually include details such as an individual's name, address, telephone numbers, academic qualifications, employment history, and referees;
+resume details - which will usually include details such as an individual's name, address, telephone numbers and email address, academic qualifications, employment history, and referees

-- personal details including name and address and telephone numbers;
+personal details including name and address, telephone numbers and email address

-- personal details - including names, addresses, telephone numbers;
+- personal details - including names, addresses, telephone numbers, email address

-- financial details including banking details - for payments (where applicable); and
+- financial details including banking details - for payments (where applicable).

 (c) StarCard Customers

-- application forms - information including but not limited to names, addresses, telephone numbers and employment details;
+application forms - information including but not limited to names, addresses, telephone numbers, email address and employment details

 (d) Customers generally

-- personal details - including names, addresses, telephone numbers
+personal details – including names, addresses, telephone numbers and email addresses

-- personal details for share register purposes - including names, addresses, number of shares held
+- personal details for share register purposes – including names, addresses, email address and number of shares held

 - financial details – including tax file number and bank account details